jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 ## Testing the Task Itself

 Unfortunately, testing tasks themselves is not such an easy task.
-We will investigate strategies for writing tasks to make it possible to unit test them.
+We will investigate strategies later which make it possible to unit test them.
 For now, we will test them using our previously built integration test infrastructure.

 ``` groovy
 import org.gradle.testkit.runner.GradleRunner